kornthum/OFDM_64QAM_Python/README.md

 - We visualized OFDM in the time-frequency domain for more understanding.

 This project was made by Kornthum Seetanathum and Natchaya Sricom.
-We will be glad that this project could help whoever seeking OFDM code in python.
+We will be glad if this project could help whoever is looking for OFDM code in python.
 If you have any suggestions, feel free to give us advice.